marcelino-m/see-mode/README.md

 Edit string in  a separate buffer with appropriate  major mode enabled in it.
 Currently only support python, c++ and c mode.

+This plugin  use `language-detection`  package to infer which major mode should use.

-This is a work in progress, pull request are welcome!
+This is a work in progress, pull request are welcome!.

 ## How to use